SakuraMoyu/Pokemon-GO-CD/README.md

 You may also click the "Show Compact List" button to get the summarized information of the data.

+Predicted appraisal result is also shown in summarized information.

 How to interpret the data generated: